Ihram: When flying

-When flying on pilgrimage, appropriate measures are usually taken to assure that the pilgrim will be in the state of ihram when flying above or alongside the stations of miqat.
+When flying on pilgrimage, appropriate measures are usually taken to assure that the pilgrim will be in the state of ihram when flying above or alongside the stations of the Miqat.
 For this reason some airports in Muslim areas have dedicated ihram rooms where pilgrims can change into the necessary clothing.
-If flying with an airline originating from a Muslim majority country, airline staff announce to be in the state of 'ihram' before entering in the boundaries of "Miqat".
+If flying with an airline originating from a Muslim-majority country, airline staff will announce passengers should enter ihram.